 There are quite a number of web analytics tools that are available in the industry at the moment.
 The choice will depend on what you are looking to achieve, and perhaps your budget.
 The most important thing you need to know before starting or attempting to use any analytics program is to determine what you need it to do, and use this knowledge to choose the most relevant one.

-With more than 20 analytics tools available so far, we will exhaustively look into each one of them over time, and pitting them against one another and highlighting the flaws and benefits of using either of them.
-Before we get there however, how about we shed more light on a few questions you need to ask yourself, to help you choose a good analytics tool, right here:
+With more than 20 analytics tools available so far, we will exhaustively look into each one of them over time, and pit them against one another, highlighting the flaws and benefits of using either of them.
+Before we get there, however, how about we shed more light on a few questions you need to ask yourself, to help you choose a good analytics tool, right here:

 - Why do I need a new or a different tool?

 - What kind of information do I need to pull from this tool?